Deeya-Das/OIBSIP/Temperature-Converter/README.md

-# Level 1

-***Task 3: Temperature Converter***
+### 🌡️ Level 1 – Task 3: Temperature Converter

-<p>A handy and interactive temperature converter built with HTML, CSS, and JavaScript.
-It allows users to switch seamlessly between Celsius, Fahrenheit, and Kelvin.
-This project helped me practice input validation, unit conversion logic, and responsive UI design—transforming a basic idea into a functional mini web tool.</p>
+This project is a simple yet functional **temperature converter** built using **HTML**, **CSS**, and **JavaScript**.
+It allows users to easily convert values between **Celsius**, **Fahrenheit**, and **Kelvin** with a smooth and responsive interface.

+🛠️ Key Concepts Practiced:
+- Handling user input and form validation
+- Implementing conversion logic with JavaScript
+- Designing an intuitive and responsive UI layout

+⚙️ This task helped me turn a basic utility idea into a usable mini web app, strengthening my confidence in working with interactive elements and client-side logic.